simai/docara/stubs/site/source/docs/en/local-development/local-development.md

 # Local Development

 ## Set Your Local URL

-To preview your site locally, you’ll first need to create a .env file and specify your local URL in the APP_URL variable:
+To preview your site locally, you'll first need to create a .env file and specify your local URL in the APP_URL variable:

 ```bash
 APP_URL=http://your_url_here
 ```

 ## Using Docara

 Docara includes a serve command that makes your site available at http://localhost:8000.
 You can use this URL directly in your .env file:

 ```bash
 APP_URL=http://localhost:8000
 ```

-Once configured, start the local server by running vendor/bin/jigsaw serve.
+Once configured, start the local server by running `vendor/bin/jigsaw serve`.

 ## Using Valet

 Alternatively, you can use Laravel Valet to run your site locally with a .test domain.
 From your project root, execute this command:

 ```bash